Dodgers vs. Marlins Player Props Betting Odds

-Player prop bet options for Mookie Betts, Luis Arraez and others are listed when the Los Angeles Dodgers visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.
+Luis Arraez and Mookie Betts are two of the players with prop bets on the table when the Miami Marlins and the Los Angeles Dodgers square off at LoanDepot park on Thursday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!